 - Know your bike—it’s capabilities, limitations and responsiveness.
 Don’t get on the road until you do.

 - Obey traffic laws.

 - Expect dangerous road conditions and poor decisions by other drivers.

-If you, or someone you love, have been injured in a motorcycle accident, contact our motorcycle accident attorneys for a free consultation.
-The Frickey Law Firm have been representing Colorado’s accident victims for more than 50 years.
+If you or someone you love has been injured in a motorcycle accident, contact the Frickey Law Firm by calling 303-237-7373 for a complimentary consultation.
+Our attorneys have been representing Colorado’s accident victims for more than 50 years.